 Grade 304 stainless steel is the most commonly used of the 300 series.
 Its alloy metals - 18% chromium and 8% nickel - give it extreme durability both physically and aesthetically.

 However, it’s also one of the most expensive grades of stainless steel.

-Grade 316 contains the same amount of chromium as 304, but with a higher percentage of nickel plus 2-3% molybdenum.
+<Grade 316 stainless steel contains the same amount of chromium as 304, but with a higher percentage of nickel plus 2-3% molybdenum.
 Molybdenum increases the metal’s resistance to salt, making it perfect for the most corrosive environments.Typically, this is the metal used in marine applications.

-430 stainless is typically used for mild exterior conditions, or indoors where the weather gets tracked in.
-For instance, escalators in shopping malls use 430 stainless to protect against slush and salt carried in by shoppers.
-It has a lower percentage of chromium (17%) and a higher percentage of carbon (.12%), which makes it the cheapest and most popular option.
+430 stainless steel is typically used for mild exterior conditions, or indoors where the weather gets tracked in (in a metal door frame casing, for instance).
+Similarly, escalators in shopping malls use 430 stainless to protect against slush and salt carried in by shoppers.
+It has a lower percentage of chromium (17%) and a higher percentage of carbon (0.12%), which makes it the cheapest and most popular option.